jintukumardas/jintukumardas/README.md

 ## 💫 About Me
 - 🏗 4+ years of experience building **high-performance distributed systems**.
-- 🔗 Key contributor to **Shardeum’s autoscaling L1 blockchain**, scaling its mainnet to millions of transactions.
+- 🔗 Prev: Key contributor to **Shardeum’s autoscaling L1 blockchain**, scaling its mainnet to millions of transactions.
 - 🧑‍💻 Ex-AMD engineer — optimized CPU math libraries used by **scientific applications**, earning the **Director Spotlight Award** and **2× Extra Mile Awards**.
 - 🤖 Passionate about the intersection of **AI agents + blockchain**, building tools for **autonomous DeFi** and **on-chain payments**.
 - 👥 Mentor, collaborator, and hackathon builder — with **multiple global wins** in Web3 and AI agent competitions.